Welcome!

 We should never handle our own horses after the class prior to changing our clothing, disinfecting our boots and washing ourselves thoroughly as well.

 2008 was a big year for strangles, influenza and rhinovirus.
 Extra precautions should be taken: wear coveralls if you have them, then remove them at the facility and place them in a large garbage bag along with footwear before entering your vehicle.
 Shower (including hair) prior to handling your own horses, or touching your dogs or cats either (as they can literally carry the virus into the barn).
-Irregardless of an outbreak in a barn, we should always use extra caution!
+Regardless of an outbreak in a barn, we should always use extra caution!

 Barn Chores